AnyFetch/anyfetch-provider.js/README.md

 # AnyFetch file provider

-NodeJS toolkit for creating [AnyFetch](http://anyFetch.com) providers.
+NodeJS toolkit for creating [anyfetch](http://anyfetch.com) providers.

 ## Introduction

 If you want to add a new service to AnyFetch (as a document entry point), you should use this tiny toolkit.

-This toolkit enables you to bridge a given service to the anyFetch api by mounting a server receiving calls from both side (ie. the service and AnyFetch).
+This toolkit enables you to bridge a given service to the anyfetch api by mounting a server receiving calls from both side (ie. the service and AnyFetch).

 Use [Provider boilerplate](https://github.com/Papiel/provider-boilerplate) to generate a new project stub.

 ## Installation

-`npm install anyFetch-provider`
+`npm install anyfetch-provider`

 Then: